rebeccajennifer/responsible-rabbit/planner/last-week.md

 [] Measurable

-What am I looking forward to this week?
+This week I am looking forward to:
 ________________________________________________________________________
 ________________________________________________________________________
 ________________________________________________________________________